-Nicolas Maline, also known confusingly as Guillaume Maline, is quite a maverick figure from the Golden period of French bow-making.
-Even his dates are disputed, as is the question of whether or not he worked for Vuillaume.
-However, his work is unique and distinctive, and of the highest quality.
+Nicolas Maline is an important figure from the Golden period of French bow-making.
+Although he worked for Vuillaume, he appears to have spent his entire working life in Mirecourt – his work is unique and distinctive, and of the highest quality.

 While orchestral players are obsessed with finding stiff sticks of the sort popularised by Sartory, soloists seem to still gravitate towards the great bows of the previous generations.
 The primary reason is tonal colour … yes, a bow really can affect the quality of sound, and this bow is a prime example.
 It has a kind of luminous warmth about the tone which just isn’t to be found in later bows.
 You can either embrace this quality of bow, or you can get a more modern stick and press very hard, and still fail to produce the breadth of tone you can get with a bow like this!
 The spring is very different too, and rather more pronouced – it takes a bit of adjustment, but with such a bow you begin to understand how Heifetz could rattle off a down bow flying staccato with so little apparent effort.